simoncoudeville/simoncoudeville.be/posts/post-5.md

   margin-top: 1.5rem;
 }
 ```
+-->

 ## Combined with :has

-The power of the :has selector goes far beyond just being a parent selector because it let's you combine it with existing combinators.
-So now we can turn it around and check if an element is immediately followed (preliminary?) by another element that's on the same level .
+The power of the :has selector goes far beyond being a parent selector because it let's you combine it with existing combinators.
+So now it's possible to do the opposite and check if an element is immediately followed (preliminary?) by another element that's on the same level .

 ```css
 *:has(+ h2) {